mckacz/omniconfig/examples/05-presets/README.md

 You can also put the valid values to `.env` or `.env.local` files.

-5. Try to install `chalk` package and run the examples again.
+5. Try installing `chalk` package and run the examples again :rainbow:

 ```shell
 npm install chalk@^4.0.0 --save